• Haacke, Hans (German, b.1936)

 One of the leading Canadian sculptors of the early twentieth century, Hill was known for his war memorials in the French academic style.
 Born in the Eastern Township of Shipton in Quebec, Hill studied sculpture at the École des beaux-arts and Académie Julian in Paris from 1889 to 1894.
 Returning to Montreal, Hill went on to produce numerous major monuments primarily in Quebec and Ontario.

-An artist and a curator specializing in Aboriginal art.
-A Mohawk member of the Six Nations of the Grand River, Hill has led the Department of Indigenous Art at the National Gallery of Canada in Ottawa since 2007.
-(He was previously the gallery’s Assistant Curator of Contemporary Art.)
+An artist and a curator specializing in Indigenous art.
+A Mohawk member of the Six Nations of the Grand River, Hill led the Department of Indigenous Art at the National Gallery of Canada in Ottawa from 2007 to 2022.
+(He was previously the gallery’s assistant curator of contemporary art.)
 His installation pieces are held in major national collections around the country.

 • Hill, Tom (Seneca, Six Nations of the Grand River Territory, b.
 1943)